TLS Support

 metadata:

-name: sprint-boot-app
+name: spring-boot-app

 annotations: